TrueBitFoundation/scrypt-interactive/README.md

 ## Installing Dependencies

-Install the Parity Ethereum client.
-You can download binary release for your machine from [here](https://github.com/paritytech/parity/releases).
+Install the latest stable release of the Parity Ethereum client.
+You can look for the binary [here](https://github.com/paritytech/parity/releases).
 ```bash
 # make sure it's executable
 chmod 755 ./parity